 Benefit from Living Abroad – Give Them Bilingual Skills

 If you’re moving your family to a country where English is not the native language, the chances are you will end up with a bilingual child.
 In fact, children learn second languages far easier than adults do, and even more so when they are immersed in them.
-If you want to give your child a bit of a head start before you go, then consider enrolling them in language lessons, or even working with them on a platform such as Duolingo – the service even has a kids app that you can download!
+If you want to give your child a bit of a head start before you go, then consider enrolling them in online language lessons, or even working with them on a platform such as Duolingo – the service even has a kids app that you can download!

 Moving abroad can be tricky, and you want to find a way that will allow you to take your family with you.
 There are a variety of options to consider, including a company transfer, or a Golden Visa attained through the property purchase.